YewTreeWeb/fhc-frontend/README.md

 - Introduce **comprehensive testing** (unit, integration, accessibility, end-to-end).
 - Improve **UX polish** (micro-interactions, production-grade animations, internationalisation).
 - Add **Motion.js** for better user experience by providing smoother and more fluid animations
+- Replace Axios with **SWR** for caches responses and better performance

 For the radio inputs I decided to use the orange colour instead of the blue as per the design because this gives a better contrast for users who have colour blindness or suffer with their sight.
 I would also like to add more animations to give a smooth more production look.
 However, I would also add reduce motion values so that the users can toggle animations.
 This is especially needed for users who experience extreme motion sickness.